-Session 1: Introduction to Integrate Marketing Communications (Chapter 1, 2) This session will introduce the basic concept, the development, relevant theories, and cases about Integrate Marketing Communications.
+Session 1: Introduction to Integrate Marketing Communications (Chapter 1, 2)

+This session will introduce the basic concept, the development, relevant theories, and cases about Integrate Marketing Communications.
 Students will also get an overview of the instruments of the marketing communications mix.

-Session 2: The Underlying Mechanism of Marketing Communications (Chapter 3, 4) In this session, we will take a close look at the underlying mechanism of Marketing Communications by studying classic models like Hierarchy-of-effects Models and the Elaboration Likelihood Model.
+Session 2: The Underlying Mechanism of Marketing Communications I (Chapter 3) Session 3: The Underlying Mechanism of Marketing Communications II (Chapter 4)

+In these two sessions, we will take a close look of the underlying mechanism of Marketing Communications by studying classic models like Hierarchy-of-effects models and the Elaboration Likelihood Model.